-Table 2 displays the final categories extracted from interviews with experts to explain the prerequisites community-based for disaster management.
+Table 2 displays the final categories extracted from interviews with experts to explain the prerequisites for community-based disaster management.
 The line-by-line analysis of the interviews yielded 630 open codes, and after the final analysis, 11 main categories and 54 subcategories were obtained.